gitkraken/vscode-gitlens/README.md

 - Adds `gitlens.historyExplorer.avatars` setting to specify whether to show avatar images instead of status icons in the *GitLens File History* explorer &mdash; allows for an independent value from the other explorers
 - Adds a `gitlens.hovers.avatars` setting to specify whether to show avatar images in hovers &mdash; closes [#432](https://github.com/eamodio/vscode-gitlens/issues/432) thanks to [PR #441](https://github.com/eamodio/vscode-gitlens/pull/441) by Segev Finer ([@segevfiner](https://github.com/segevfiner))
 - Adds the `gitlens.hovers.avatars` setting to the *GitLens* interactive settings editor to specify whether to show avatar images in hovers
+- Adds *Copy Remote File Url to Clipboard* (`gitlens.copyRemoteFileUrlToClipboard`) command &mdash; copies the remote url of the current file and line to the clipboard &mdash; closes [#467](https://github.com/eamodio/vscode-gitlens/issues/467)
 - Improves performance of providing blame annotations, especially for large files (a ~33% improvement on some files)
 - Changes commit search by sha to jump directly to the commit (if one is found), rather than having to click through to the commit
 - Renames the *GitLens History* explorer to *GitLens File History* explorer for better clarity